This tissue paper stained glass craft is made with wax paper and glue. It’s easy for kids to make and beautiful hanging in a sunny window!

 Here’s a video showing Tissue Paper Stained Glass Suncatchers in action!
 And don’t forget to scroll down for step-by-step instructions.

-Tissue Paper Stained Glass Craft for Kids
+How to Make Tissue Paper Stained Glass

-1. Tear tissue paper into pieces
+- Cut tissue paper into pieces

-2. Brush liquid starch on waxed paper
+- Brush glue or starch on wax paper

 Pin It for Later